 The impact of the Mediterranean diet on other cardiovascular factors, such as hip-waist ratio, lipids and inflammatory markers is overwhelmingly positive, making it a wise choice for those at risk or experiencing cardiovascular disease.

 Maintaining a healthy weight

 While the Mediterranean diet has shown real results in both cancer prevention and cardiovascular health, both of these are often impacted by overall the weight of individuals.
-One 2015 study showed that in adults aged 55-75, the diet was particularly effective in reducing abdominal fat in younger participants with higher BMIs.
+One study in the Annual Review of Nutrition showed that in adults aged 55-75, the diet was particularly effective in reducing abdominal fat in younger participants with higher BMIs.